-Today, official dietary guidlines around the world tell us to limit our consumption of fat, particularly saturated fat.
-This message has become so ingrained in all of our minds, that it is now just habbit to reach for low-fat milk or try to cut fat off your steak.
+Today official dietary guidelines around the world tell us to limit our consumption of fat, particularly saturated fat.
+This message has become so ingrained in all of our minds, that it is now just habit to reach for low-fat milk or try to cut fat off your steak.

 Yet, recommendations to reduce your intake of saturated fat based on flawed science.
 It is time to learn the shocking truth behind our fear of saturated fat so we can start making informed choices.
 In this article we will look at the history and politics that shaped the recommendations to avoid saturated fats in the USA.
 It was these American recommendations which ultimately led countries like Australia and the UK to follow advice to use vegetable oils and other low-fat products in place of naturally occuring, nutrient rich saturated fats.

 Where did the global fear of saturated fat come from?